copsTvFan/cops-episode-guide/guide.md

 - A fleeing suspect tries every lame excuse to get out of going to jail.
 - A sleepy driver asks deputies to hide the truth from his angry wife.
-- Police hear everyone’s story when a trespassing call becomes a neighborhood-wide ordeal.
+- Police hear everyone's story when a trespassing call becomes a neighborhood-wide ordeal.

 ## S30E13